-In addition to EUTF employed staff, the EUTF also engages DG NEAR staff on full and part-time functions.
-Several DEVCO and EEAS staff employed by the EUDs, and ECHO field offices staff, as well as NEAR country desks, also lend project management support and expertise to the EUTF, whilst reporting to their respective supervisors.
+In addition to EUTF employed staff, the EUTF also engages DG NEAR staff.
+Several DG DEVCO and EEAS staff employed by the EUDs, and DG ECHO field offices staff, as well as DG NEAR country desks, also lend project management support and expertise to the EUTF, whilst reporting to their respective supervisors.

 Throughout the project cycle, the EUTF team aims to coordinate with host governments.
 Through communication between EU Delegations in host countries, the intention is to ensure complementarities with other funding channels e.g. direct budget support provided by the EU, through bilateral cooperation or through humanitarian assistance provided by ECHO to beneficiaries.
-16 In addition, by aligning EUTF support to national response plans, the intention is to increase government ownership and to fill critical
+In addition, by aligning EUTF support to national response plans, the intention is to increase government ownership and to fill critical gaps in the national responses related to the Syria crisis, for example in the education sector in Turkey.
+In Serbia, meanwhile, the EU works closely with the Serbian government on its medium and long-term strategy to address the needs of the refugees and migrants.
+The EUTF support for Lebanon is aligned with the Lebanon Crisis Response Plan, which was developed as a joint plan between the government and its international and national partners, with the aim to respond to challenges in a holistic, comprehensive manner through longer-term, multi-year planning.
+In Jordan, the support falls within the Jordan Response Plan (JRP), which was developed as a strategic